bnu-wangxun/Deep_Metric/README.md

-### XBM: A New Sota method for DML, accepted by CVPR-2020 as Oral:
+### XBM: A New Sota method for DML, accepted by CVPR-2020 as Oral and nominated as best paper:

 ### [Cross-Batch Memory for Embedding Learning](https://arxiv.org/pdf/1912.06798.pdf)